PaperMtn/lil-pwny/README.md

   -c CUSTOM, --custom CUSTOM
                         .txt file containing additional custom passwords to check for -custom-enhance CUSTOM_ENHANCE, --custom-enhance CUSTOM_ENHANCE
                         generate an enhanced custom password list based on the provided custom password list.
 Must be used with -c/--custom flag.
 The enhanced list will stored in memory and not written to disk.
 Provide the minimum length of the passwords you want.
-Default is 8
-  -ad AD_HASHES, --ad-hashes AD_HASHES
+Default is 8 -ad AD_HASHES, --ad-hashes AD_HASHES
                         The .txt file containing NTLM hashes from AD users -d, --duplicates      Output a list of duplicate password users -output {file,stdout,json}, --output {file,stdout,json}
                         Where to send results
-  -o, --obfuscate       Obfuscate hashes from discovered matches by hashing with a random salt --debug               Turn on debug level logging
+  -o, --obfuscate       Obfuscate hashes from discovered matches by hashing with a random salt --verbose             Turn on verbose logging

 ```

 Example: